raspberrypilearning/party-game/en/step_4.md

 --- task ---

-Let the players control the game using buttons, the touch logo, movement or sounds.
+Let the players control the game using buttons, the touch logo, movement, or sounds.

 --- /task ---